steshaw/fp-in-erlang-kent/README.md

 ### Pattern matching

 Erlang pattern matching is somewhat different to Haskell's.
 In Haskell, the variables are always "new" (aka "fresh") but in Erlang they can be bound already.
-If they are bound then they must must the corresponding structure or the whole match fails.
+If they are bound then they must match the corresponding structure or the whole match fails.

 Something without a direct equivalent in Haskell: